adrianababakanian/gatsby-personal-site-netlify/src/pages/design/stubhub-community/index.md

 ---
 title: "StubHub Community"
-date: "2018-05-12T17:12:33.962Z"
+date: "2018-03-12T17:12:33.962Z"
 featuredImage: ./assets/stubhub.png
-tags: ["code"]
+tags: ["code", "UI", "Web"]
+blurb: |
+    Developed a community product that increased engagement and retention by providing the functionality to comment on event pages.
 ---

-As an <a href="https://www.ebay.com/" class="matcha" target="_blank">eBay</a> intern during Summer 2017, I worked as a part of StubHub's Search Infrastructure engineering team.
-In addition to contributing towards the SI team by developing for UI engineering stories using the <a href="https://www.scrum.org/resources/what-is-scrum" class="matcha" target="_blank">Scrum</a> framework, I also created and then developed a community platform for StubHub users.
-The platform aims to increase engagement on <a href="https://www.stubhub.com/" class="matcha" target="_blank">StubHub</a> through a data-oriented approach with impact in customer service efficiency, partnerships, and search engine optimization.
+As an <a href="https://www.ebay.com/" target="_blank">eBay</a> intern during Summer 2017, I worked as a part of StubHub's Search Infrastructure engineering team.
+In addition to contributing towards the SI team by developing for UI engineering stories using the <a href="https://www.scrum.org/resources/what-is-scrum" target="_blank">Scrum</a> framework, I also created and then developed a community platform for StubHub users.
+The platform aims to increase engagement on <a href="https://www.stubhub.com/" target="_blank">StubHub</a> through a data-oriented approach with impact in customer service efficiency, partnerships, and search engine optimization.

 ![StubHub community page on mobile](./assets/stubhub.png)